rgychiu/of-hand-physics/DEVELOPMENT.md

 * The size for each window (640x480) needed to be used because there are a limited amount of sizes supported by OF.
 * Interface and resetting the background allows for just color and absolute differencing videos to only be shown
 * Allow object clearing such that users can continue to add and remove objects
+* Sizes of each frame and other images set to match webcam feed dimensions and responsive layout
+   * Prevents errors if video size isn't supported, default set to 640x480 (common supported size, max supported size that can allow two images to fit on one screen)
+* Threshold has default value because of absolute differencing, can be changed after program runs

 ## Progress/Features
 - [x] Utilize laptop webcam for tracking